deepcurator/DCC/README.md

 ## How to run?

-We provide Jupyter notebooks to test main functionalities of the three sub-modules.
-More information could be found in the following pages:
+We provide Jupyter notebooks to test main functionalities of the following sub-modules.

 - [Code2Graph](src/code2graph/)